|

 clause (ii), or

-(v) if the Secretary determines (by regulations
+(v) if the Secretary determines

-or otherwise) that such interest
+that such interest should be

-should be treated as held by
+treated as held by an

 individual who actively participates